BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 oc api-versions | grep autoscaling
 ```

 The `oc autoscale` command will create a v1 type autoscaler.
-You can view with the hpa details with an `oc get hpa hello-world-nginx -o yaml` command.
+You can view with the HPA details with an `oc get hpa hello-world-nginx -o yaml` command.

 ```yaml
 apiVersion: autoscaling/v1